All Episodes

 In fact, peaceful protest is in the best tradition of how Americans respond to consequential issues.

-You know, he's like what?
+You know, he's like, what?

-I think it's like 45 seconds into his speech, so naturally it started to go sideways for him.
+I think it's like 45 seconds into his speech.

-He said, we are a civil society, and order must prevail.
+He said, we are a civil society and order must prevail.

-Okay, we are a civil society, and order must prevail.
+Okay, we are a civil society and order must prevail.

-You know, and unless it's at our southern border, in which case, you know, really the only order we're actually concerned with is the order that you board the planes and the buses that we put you on, uh, uh along with all kinds of taxpayer-funded goodies once you get to where you're going.
+You know, unless it's at our southern border, in which case, you know, really the only order we're actually concerned with is the order that you board the planes and the buses that we put you on, along with all kinds of taxpayer-funded goodies once you get to where you're going.

-I mean, we got you covered.
+I mean, got you covered.

 All good.

-So, yeah, um, we are a civil society.
+So, yeah, we are a civil society.

 Order must prevail.

-We've often faced moments like this because we are a big, diverse, free-thinking and freedom-loving nation.
+We've often faced moments like this because we are a big, diverse, free-thinking, and freedom-loving nation.

 You know, unless there's a virus going around, in which case, shoot, you just lose all of your constitutional rights.

-And continue by saying that in moments like this, there are always those who rush in to score political points.
+He continued by saying that in moments like this, there are always those who rush in to score political points.

 But this isn't a moment for politics.